uodatascience/git-tutorial/README.md

 * **Snapshots** = records what the files look like at a given point in time
   * You decide when to take snapshots
   * History of all snapshots is retained
+* **Staging** = which files to include in the snapshot
+  * You decide which files you want to take snapshots of
 * **Commit** = the act of creating a snapshot
   * Info that's been changed
   * A reference to the commit that came brefore it (parent commit)
 * **Repository** = collection of files and file history
+	* Local repository = exists only on your local machine
+	* Remote repository = exists on a remote website (e.g. github.com, gitlab.com, bitbucket.org)
 * **Cloning** = copying a repository
 * **Pulling** = grabbing changes from the original repository
 * **Pushing** = pushing changes to the original repository
 * **Branches** = offshoots of the master branch
   * Master = typically the main branch
 * **Merging** = combining branch with master repository

+## Basic process
+1. If using a remote repository, pull recent changes
+	* Get most up to date version of the repository
+	* `git pull`
+2. Make changes to a file
+3. Stage the file
+	* Choose to take a snapshot of the changes
+	* `git add [file]`
+4. Commit the changes
+	* Take a snapshot of the file
+	* `git commit -m "I made these changes.." [file]`
+5. If using a remote repository, push changes
+	* Apply your local changes to the repository
+	* `git push`
+6. Rinse, repeat.

 ## Tutorial
 ### Local use